-The 2017 Triumph Bonneville is in fact the third iteration of a bike whose history stretches all the way back to 1959.
-The original model was produced until 1983, when Triumph went into receivership.
+The current Triumph Bonneville is in fact a modern classic, and the third iteration of a bike whose history stretches all the way back to 1959.
+The original Bonneville was produced until 1983, when Triumph went into receivership.

 Production of the modern Bonneville range began in 2000 with an all new and modernised bike which retains the retro styling of its predecessors.

 There are now several varieties of the Bonneville, which takes its name from the famous Bonneville Salt Flats in America, including the 900, T100 and T120.